CyberSys/Alibaba-Unity/README.md

 ![](/AlibabaImages/FreeModels.JPG)

 > Note that Alibaba Cloud is a paid API, I recommend using [Gemini](https://github.com/UnityGameStudio/Gemini-Unity-Package) instead, which is free upon certain amount of requests.
+> Read the pricing details before using any service.